wpekaclub/wplocalplus-lite/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Popular WordPress business directory plugin that you can use to add a revenue generating business directory to your  website.
+Create a business directory and show it on your website using this easy-to-use, free business directory plugin for WordPress.

 == Description ==

-= WordPress Local Business Directory Plugin =
+= WordPress Directory Plugin =

-[WP Local Plus](https://club.wpeka.com/products/wplocalplus/?utm_source=wporg&utm_medium=wp-local-plus-lite&utm_campaign=link&utm_content=wp-local-plus) is the most powerful and user-friendly WordPress business directory plugin.
+[WP Local Plus](https://club.wpeka.com/products/wplocalplus/?utm_source=wporg&utm_medium=wp-local-plus-lite&utm_campaign=link&utm_content=wp-local-plus) is a powerful and user-friendly WordPress directory plugin.

+Create businesses

-This business listing plugin helps you showcase businesses in your locality along with contact details.
+This WordPress business directory plugin helps you showcase businesses in your locality along with contact details.
 You can also show business reviews and ratings.

 WP Local Plus can be used for:

-- Building business directory websites
+- Building business directory WordPress websites

 - Show hotels and facilities near an event venue on event websites